Cocktail attire is a semi-formal style catering to late afternoon and early evening social gatherings, events, and occasions.

 4. Avoid Miniskirts or Shorts

 While cocktail attire can undoubtedly be fun, it should always be tasteful.

 The primary goal of a cocktail dress is to create an elegant look, and a mini skirt or shorts are far from that.

-To guide the level of ‘fun’ you can infuse in your cocktail attire, imagine how closed-ones will see you.
+To guide the level of ‘fun,’ you can infuse in your cocktail attire and imagine how close ones will see you.